hraoyama/decorules/README.md

 2. For restrictions on instances, the function must be [predicate](https://stackoverflow.com/questions/1344015/what-is-a-predicate).
 This means the function takes one argument (the instance) and returns a boolean.
 Functions can be turned into predicates using different methods, in this example we will use `partial` from the `functools` package.
 For restrictions on classes that do not check the values of attributes (e.g., check if a static float is positive) predicate functions can be provided.
 If the rule on the class does make use of such a value, the function must take 2 arguments and return a boolean.
 The second argument should always default to `None`[^1].
 3. Use the decorator `raise_if_false_on_class` when enforcing a rule on a class level, or `raise_if_false_on_instance` when enforcing upon instantiation.
 Both decorators take 1 compulsory argument (the function from step 2. which returns a True/False value) and 2 optional arguments, the first is the type of the exception to be raised should the rule not hold[^2] and the second optional argument is a string providing extra information when the exception is raised.
+4. The rules on instances are only applied after the call to `__init__`.
+We have the option to add the `enforces_instance_rules` decorator to any method of the class, thereby enforcing the instance rules after each method call.

 In order to guarantee that the class (and its derived classes) implements a function named `library_functionality` we would implement: